ruichongliu/USCityCrimeLookUp/README.md

 Newfound todo:
  - [ ] Translate content to English

 **Node JS is completed** but there are still bugs to fix.

-Search button is kept for testing purposes, until a better design is out.
+**Search button** will be kept for testing purposes, until a better design is out.